Chełmża: Early modern period

+Late modern period

 After the First Partition of Poland on 15 September 1772 Chełmża was taken over by the Kingdom of Prussia.
 At that time it counted only 600 inhabitants.
 From 1807 to 1815 it was part of the Polish Duchy of Warsaw only to be taken over by Prussia again after 1815 and Congress of Vienna.
 The town's population in 1831 counted 1,200 people and in 1871 3,000.
 Its economic situation improved as it became an economic center for local villages benefited with good soil.